 Only 9% of respondents reported regularly using frailty assessment tools and there were common misconceptions regarding the inclusion of chronological age and gender in these assessments.
-The Royal College of Anaesthetists recommend that older patients undergoing intermediate or high-risk surgery should be assessed for frailty using a validated tool.20 Screening tools such as the Edmonton Frailty Scale (EFS)21 or Rockwood Clinical Frailty Scale (CFS),22 may help non-specialist clinicians to identify frail patients who warrant specialist input.
-The Rockwood CFS measures frailty based on clinical judgement on a nine point scale ranging from ‘very fit’ to ‘terminally ill’.22 The EFS assesses nine domains, including general health, functional independence, functional performance and cognition.21 Both scales can be undertaken by any appropriately trained healthcare professional and completed within 10 minutes.
-The EFS is recommended by the BGS for use in elective surgical settings, as it specifically identifies aspects of frailty amenable to preoperative optimisation.15 Only 0.65% of trainees correctly identified all diagnostic features commonly included in frailty assessment tools.
+The Royal College of Anaesthetists recommend that older patients undergoing intermediate or high-risk surgery should be assessed for frailty using a validated tool.20 Screening tools such as the Edmonton Frailty Scale 21 or Rockwood Clinical Frailty Scale,22 may help non-specialist clinicians to identify frail patients who warrant specialist input.
+The Rockwood Clinical Frailty Scale measures frailty based on clinical judgement on a nine point scale ranging from ‘very fit’ to ‘terminally ill’.22 The Edmonton Frailty Scale assesses nine domains, including general health, functional independence, functional performance and cognition.21 Both scales can be undertaken by any appropriately trained healthcare professional and completed within 10 minutes.
+The Edmonton Frailty Scale is recommended by the BGS for use in elective surgical settings, as it specifically identifies aspects of frailty amenable to preoperative optimisation.15 Only 0.65% of trainees correctly identified all diagnostic features commonly included in frailty assessment tools.
 This is likely to reflect lack of widespread use of these tools in gynaecological oncology and a lack of formal training on frailty.

 Post-operative care is often provided by junior doctors.
 Trainees’ confidence in the recognition of frailty did not correlate with training grade; junior trainees reported greater confidence in the recognition and management of frailty than their senior counterparts.
 Whilst this may reflect a greater breadth of medical knowledge as a result of a shorter time from graduation and more recent experience of working in medical specialties, the phenomenon of juniors' tendency to overestimate their skills and knowledge is recognised.23 Therefore, escalating care with earlier involvement of a consultant, will not be sufficient; rather the involvement of an appropriate clinician is vital.
 Respondents reported particularly low levels of confidence in the management of common perioperative issues surrounding prescribing, delirium, mental capacity assessment and suboptimal nutrition.
 Despite the high prevalence of delirium in post-operative patients,24 only 6% of respondents in our study were able to identify the three diagnostic features for this condition.
 Therefore, delirium may be unrecognised and mismanaged, with potential effects on morbidity and mortality.25 This finding is consistent with an earlier study of general surgical trainees,16 suggesting that the problem is not limited to trainees in O&G. Encouragingly, O&G trainees performed much better when asked to answer knowledge-based questions on ascertaining mental capacity.
 Legal issues regarding valid consent are included in the core O&G curriculum, inferring that knowledge of the management of other perioperative issues could improve if formally incorporated into the curriculum.

 Trainees implicitly adopted a multidisciplinary approach in managing the frail patients with 90% seeking help from other specialists.
 Anaesthetists and general physicians were more often consulted than geriatricians which may reflect the ease of access to other specialist and/or inadequate recognition of the value of geriatricians in perioperative care.
-Geriatric-surgical liaison services in other surgical subspecialties have demonstrated that, once embedded, they can reduce complications and length of stay in older patients.26-29 In our study, trainees also believed that engagement of the wider MDT also has the potential to improve morale and educational opportunities (figure 2).
+Geriatric-surgical liaison services in other surgical subspecialties have demonstrated that, once embedded, they can reduce complications and length of stay in older patients.26-29 In our study, trainees also believed that engagement of the wider MDT also has the potential to improve morale and educational opportunities (Figure 2).